-Let's verify what we have so far.
+Let's verify what we have so far in our example.
 Using names that were a combination of the required 3-digit sequence number and a meaningful name should make this easy.
+Start with the MegaVoice audio project folder and click on each folder to verify the contents.

-Within our Audio Project Folder "MegaVoice" we should only have one folder which is our Language folder.
+Within our Audio Project Folder "MegaVoice" we should only have two folders which are our Language folders.

-Within the Language folder we should only have our three Section folders.
+Within each Language folder we should only have our three Section folders.

-Within each Section folder, we should only have Book folders and they should be the Books relevant to that particular Section.
+Within each Section folder, we should only have two Book folders and they should be the Books relevant to that particular Section.

-Within each Book folder we should have the relevant Chapter (MP3/WAV) files for that Book.
-The Book folders are the only place in the Audio Project Folder where MP3/WAV files are present.
+Within each Book folder we should have the relevant Chapter (MP3) files for that Book.
+The Book folders are the only place in the Audio Project Folder where MP3 files are present.